-- support Australian manufacturing businesses and entrepreneurs to participate in local and global value chains - encourage manufacturers to adopt new technologies to support entry into new markets with innovative solutions to build scale and capability - support Australian manufacturers to overcome barriers that are preventing them from identifying and accessing new value chains (as outlined in the relevant National Manufacturing Priority road map) - create new jobs in the manufacturing sector, by integrating into new local and global value chains. - identify opportunities for Australian manufacturing businesses, particularly in the National Manufacturing Priorities, to connect and network with local and global customers - increase investment in Australian manufacturing, targeting the National Manufacturing Priorities - Increase Australian exports through greater participation in global value chains, contributing to Gross Domestic Product - increase manufacturing capability, particularly in relation to identifying and participating in, new local and global value chains - grow and support manufacturing networks and ecosystems and increase collaboration.
+- support and increase the capability of Australian manufacturing businesses and entrepreneurs to identify and participate in local and global value chains - encourage manufacturers to adopt new technologies to support entry into new markets with innovative solutions to build scale and capability - support Australian manufacturers to overcome barriers that are preventing them from identifying and accessing new value chains (as outlined in the relevant National Manufacturing Priority road map1) - create new skilled jobs in the manufacturing sector commensurate to the size of the project, by integrating into new local and global value chains. - support Australian manufacturers to pivot to high value-added activities at either end of the 'manufacturing smile curve'2 - identify opportunities for Australian manufacturing businesses, particularly in the National Manufacturing Priorities, to connect and network with local and global customers - increase investment in Australian manufacturing, targeting the National Manufacturing Priorities - Increase Australian exports through greater participation in global value chains, contributing to Gross Domestic Product - grow and support manufacturing networks and ecosystems and increase collaboration.